wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat for your website!
+From social networks to online shops, from communities to blogs, Flyzoo is the perfect chat for your website.

 Engage your community in chat rooms and private (one-to-one) chat conversations.

-Meet your customers and close more sales with **live support** chat.
+Get the most out of your leads, meet your customers and close more sales thanks to **live support** chat.

 ###Flyzoo Live Chat###